 A special election for a General Assembly seat, held at the same time as the general election for members of the US House of Representatives in an even-numbered year, would allow a Delegate to serve in the General Assembly for a year.
 A State Senator could serve for three years, since those officials are elected every four years.

-The 29th District delegate was re-elected in 2019, but was chosen by the General Assembly to become a state judge in 2020.
-On the day he resigned in July, 2020, a member of the Winchester City Council immediately announced he was a candidate for the seat.
+In 2020 the 29th District House of Delegates incumbent was chosen by the General Assembly to become a state judge.
+On the day he resigned, a member of the Winchester City Council immediately announced he was a candidate for the seat.
 The special election was scheduled for the same day as the 2020 general election.
 The winner was elected to serve the remainder of the term until December 31, 2021.
 His election created a vacancy on City Council in Winchester, triggering a temporary appointment by the City Council followed by a special election for that local office.2

 The writ of election is delivered to the registrars in the jurisdictions within the election district.
 The notice of the election must be published for at least 10 days prior to the election.